 Figure 32.
-Proposed Complete Street Designations with Revised Standards, North River Overlay and Vicinity
+Proposed Complete Street Designations, North Bank Planning Area

-- b.
+- c.
 Pursue and prioritize specific transportation projects to improve connectivity in and around the North Bank. - i.
 Create a dedicated bike lane or cycle track on Mallon to connect the bike and pedestrian trail from Anthony's and the Falls Towers project to the Riverfront Park project at the intersection of Mallon and Howard.
 This specific improvement is critical to creating a continuous bike and pedestrian path through the North Bank.
-The improvement is consistent with the City of Spokane's Bicycle Master Plan, as well as community spport for better active transportation infrastructure.
+The improvement is consistent with the City of Spokane's Bicycle Master Plan, as well as community sport for better active transportation infrastructure.
 As an alternative, evaluate aligning the bike lane on Post St. between Broadway and Mallon. - ii.
-Evaluate the feasibility of a pedestrian-priority street, or woonerf, on Howard between Mallon and Dean.
+Evaluate the feasibility of a variety of pedestrian treatments and amenities on Howard between Mallon and Dean.
 Foot traffic from events at Spokane Arena and from users of Riverfront Park regularly navigate this stretch of Howard St. This traffic is likely to increase following the completion of the Riverfront Park improvements.
 Woonerfs allow pedestrians to use the entire width of the right of way, while cars, which are also allowed, are made to drive slower and yield to pedestrians at all times.
 Such designs facilitate pedestrian connectivity and safety and may be appropriate for this critical location.
 As an alternative, consider a raised crosswalk or movable bollards to better define spaces with heavy pedestrian use. - iii.
 Focus investment in pedestrian amenities on Boone Ave., as it is a primary east/west connection and a critical linkage between transit stops. - iv.
 Restripe Lincoln St. from Summit Parkway to Maxwell Ave. with bike lanes.
-Lincoln St. is a critical north/ south transportation corridor and has capacity to support active transportation.
+Lincoln St. is a critical north/south transportation corridor and has capacity to support active transportation.